 Here’s how to get rid of unused prescription drugs

 Patients ask our practitioners frequently about the proper way to dispose of unwanted prescription drugs.
 The most convenient — and safe — way to get rid of them is the bi-annual Drug Take-Back Day.
-The first take-back event for 2021 just happens to be scheduled for this Saturday, Apr.
-24, 2021 from 10 a.m. to 2 p.m.
+The next take-back event for 2021 is scheduled for Saturday, Oct.
+23, 2021 from 10 a.m. to 2 p.m.
 Organized by the U.S. Drug Enforcement Administration and local law enforcement offices, this program allows residents to relinquish prescription drugs, including those considered controlled substances, with no questions asked (they actually suggest removing any personally-identifiable information from the drug labels).
 Tablets, capsules, patches, and other solid forms of prescription drugs are accepted.
 Liquids, syringes, needles, and illegal drugs (schedule I) are not accepted.

 If you are unable to take advantage of this program, there are some area drop-off locations that accept unused prescription drugs year-round.
 The types of medications they accept may be limited, so you may want to call them first before you go.